SESYNC-ci/sesync-ci.github.io/quickstart/_drafts/Scientific_Visualizations_QS.md

 ## Concept Mapping
 Concept maps are linear and structured visualizations used by teams to outline the relationships between various concepts central to a research question.
 These maps provide a more precise look at the linkages between related concepts in a formally organized way.

-A concept map begins with a word or idea related to a focus question, situated at the top of the map, that the diagram aims to answer.
+A concept map begins with a word or idea related to a focus question that the diagram aims to answer.
 The map then subsequently lays out all related concepts that are enclosed in circles or square boxes.
 These relational concepts are connected through arrows defined by linking text (prepositional phrases) that explain how each idea is associated to one another.
 These linking relationships can be hierarchical (downward arrows) or they can be moving in all directions.

 ![Concept Map Sample](/assets/images/Concept_Maps.png)

 **Stage of Research Process:**
 Concept maps are useful as part of a project's initial scoping activities but are also ever-evolving.
-As the project develops and new linkages are discovered it is important to update the concept map so it continues to serves the project from beginning to end.
+As the project develops and new linkages are discovered it is important to update the concept map so it continues to serve the project from beginning to end.

 **Advantages:**<br />
 Its ability to display relational links between relevant concepts can be especially useful for capturing the complex dynamics and systems relevant to socio-environmental research.